redhat-openshift-ecosystem/operator-certification-operator/README.md

 # operator-certification-operator
 A Kubernetes operator to provision resources for the operator certification pipeline.
-This operator is installed in all namespaces which can support multi-tenant scenarios.
+This operator is installed in all namespaces which can support multi-tenant scenarios. **Note:** This operator should only be used by Red Hat partners attempting to certify their operator(s).

 # Requirements
 The certification operator requires that you have the following tools installed, functional, and in your path.